 Stay in touch on Facebook and YouTube.
 Also, feel free to check out the case for protecting the Park on TriCities TV.

-We organized Port Moody’s biggest-ever rally at City Hall in June 2016, and then we filled the public gallery to capacity again with passionate Park supporters last September, when PoMo’s City Council debated a motion to permanently remove the road right-of-way through Bert Flinn.
+We organized one of Port Moody’s biggest-ever rallies at City Hall in June 2016, and then we filled the public gallery to capacity again with passionate Park supporters in September of that year, when PoMo’s City Council debated a motion to permanently remove the road right-of-way through Bert Flinn.

-In the many months since last September, however, the City’s study has gotten off to a slow start, and its completion date remains unclear.
+In the many months since then, however, the City’s study has gotten off to a slow start, and its completion date – sometime in 2018 – remains unclear.
 Meanwhile, the planned traffic corridor through Bert Flinn remains on the books, and the Park’s future remains at risk.